zlenner/projects/projects.md

 Can provide more details after an initial chat on Discord!

-Hiring for two positions:
+Hiring for three roles:
-- iOS Engineer
+- iOS
-- Backend Engineer
+- Backend
+- Frontend (Web App)

 ## How we'll do this: